MAziz-0/Merge_store/README.md

 7. Finally, push to GitHub, and all changes should be automatically pushed to Heroku too.

 ### Making a Local Clone:
-In order to make a local clone of the FIT BEAST website, enter "`git clone https://github.com/atiqbeenrahim/milestone-project-04.git` "into the terminal.
+In order to make a local clone of the Merge store website, enter "`git clone https://github.com/MAziz-0/merge_store` "into the terminal.

 Next, create an .env.py file in the root directory of the project, and add it to the .gitignore file.